Woke up to the sound of pouring rain.

 Unoccupied docks I came across usually contained some type of water fowl, ducks primarily but there were some other birds I’d never seen before.

-I’d stay to watch one of these birds’ graceful takeoffs and landings.
+I stay to watch one of these birds’ graceful water takeoffs and landings.

 Soon I heard a commotion and looked up to see a large group of people gathered.

-To my surprise after I ascend the hill, I saw a huge metal dragon covered in small kids climbing all over it or parents would seat their kid to snap a quick pic.
+To my surprise after I ascend a hill, I saw a huge metal dragon covered with small kids climbing all over it.
+Parents would seat their kid to snap a quick pic.

 A gasp escaped the crowd as the Wawel Dragon spewed fire from its mouth.
 Very cool statue to stumble on.

 I continued on my walk past grand buildings, railway tracks and through amazingly long traffic.